-"Let's bring the buzz back," Jordan said at the May press conference, noting that "overwhelming" fan support for the switch influenced the organization's decision.
+"Let's bring the buzz back," Jordan said at a press conference, noting that "overwhelming" fan support for the switch influenced the organization's decision.

 The franchise also launched BackBuzzCity.com to celebrate the re-branding and manage interest from fans interested in season tickets.

-Jordan sought to reclaim the "Hornets" nickname after the original Hornets relocated to New Orleans in 2002.
+Multiple reports in the past week indicated plans were underway to bring the "Hornets" nickname back to Charlotte after the original Hornets relocated to New Orleans in 2002.
 The New Orleans Hornets unveiled a re-branding in January and took on the "Pelicans" moniker immediately following the conclusion of the 2012-13 regular season, freeing up the Hornets nickname.

 The original Hornets joined the NBA as an expansion franchise in 1988 and spent 14 seasons in Charlotte before being moved to New Orleans by former owner George Shinn in 2002.
 Shinn opted to keep the nickname but eventually sold the franchise to the NBA in 2010.
 In April 2012, the league in turn sold the franchise to Tom Benson, who sought the Pelicans name change to better reflect the team's home.

 “It was very important to me and our staff that we change the name of this club to something that represented New Orleans, Louisiana,” Benson said in a promotional video.
 “We worked on it.
 It wasn’t something that just came out of the blue, overnight.
 We worked on it for a long period of time.
 You just can’t have a better name for Louisiana and New Orleans than the Pelican.
 It’s the perfect representative.”